fepfitra/algorithms/README.md

 [Y] Factorial Calculation: Write a function to calculate the factorial of a number both iteratively and recursively.

-Fibonacci Sequence: Generate the Fibonacci sequence up to a specified number, either using recursion or iteration.
+[Y] Fibonacci Sequence: Generate the Fibonacci sequence up to a specified number, either using recursion or iteration.

 Prime Number Generation: Write a program to generate a list of prime numbers up to a given limit.